Dr-z1/PalindromeChecker/README.md

 One Page Build A PalindromeChecker

-This website was built using Free Code Camp instructions: Learn To Build A Palindrome Checker Using JavaScript (
+This website was built using Free Code Camp instructions: Learn To Build A Palindrome Checker Using JavaScript

 Section: JavaScript Algorithms and Data Structures (Beta)

-Course Name: learn Intermediate CSS by Building a Cat painting
+Course Name: Learn To Build A Palindrome Checker Using JavaScript

 deatils: